RainerBlessing/vagrant-intershop7/README.md

 To create the vm run "vagrant up" inside the directory.
 Connect to the VM with "vagrant ssh".

 ## Status
+* An DB user intershop/intershop is created.
+* The DB is automatically started.
-* The Oracle XE installation is done.
-A user called intershop is created with all required tablespaces.
+* The AS with all base cartriges gets installed.
-* The Intershop packages are installed, also the users are created.
+* The templates are precompiled.

-## TODO
+## What you need to do
-* Changing owner and access rights
+* Change owner and access rights (install.txt in Intershop Studio)
-* Starting services
+* Set IS_SOURCE and IS_TARGET
+* Run dbinit/import dump
+* Start AS and Webserver/WA